-If an employee has a Reportable Fringe Benefit Value, commonly known as Grossed-up Taxable Value in excess of $2000.00, the Grossed-up Taxable Value must appear in their ATO Payment Summary.
+If an employee has a Reportable Fringe Benefit Value, commonly known as Grossed-up Taxable Value in excess of $2000.00, the Grossed-up Taxable Value must appear in STP reporting and so optional ATO payment summary production.
 These amounts are calculated from 1 April – 31 March.

-The Grossed-up Taxable Value is entered directly into the ATO Payment Summaries screen under the Employee File, Employee > Payments > ATO Summaries > Fringe Benefits.
+The Grossed-up Taxable Value is entered directly into the ATO Payment Summaries screen under the Employee > Edit Employee > Payments > ATO Summaries > Fringe Benefits.

 In the 2016/2017 financial year, Fringe Benefit reporting changed to accommodate Exempt Fringe Benefit.

 Types of organisations that are exempt from paying FBT include public benevolent institutions, health promotion charities, public and not-for-profit hospitals and public ambulance services.

 Please check with your accountant or seek advice from the ATO with regards Non- Exempt and Exempt Reportable Fringe Benefits.